A white alarm clock on a bed

 It’s important that we pay attention to our sleep habits in order to manage both the short-term and long-term effects.
 Restorative sleep can leave us feeling refreshed and energized, and we may feel more in control of our mood and emotions.
 The opposite might be true the day after a restless night of sleep.
 What’s more, chronic inadequate sleep may increase the risk for dementia and depression.

 Ready to feel the benefits of restorative sleep?
-Staying Sharp provides tips and recommendations to help you start building better sleep habits.
+Staying Sharp provides information and recommendations on sleeping habits.
 Get started today.